-Fluffy double chocolate muffins that are oil-free and egg-free, made moist and rich using sweet potato puree.
+Fluffy healthy chocolate muffins that are oil-free and egg-free, made moist and rich using sweet potato puree.
 Nutritious dairy free muffins perfect for breakfast, and made with pantry ingredients to whip up fast and easy.

 Flour.
 Although I start my ingredient list with flour, these muffins can still be flour-free if you use a non-flour such as oat flour.
 You can buy it on Amazon, or find it for a better price at your grocery store, especially Whole Foods online.
 But feel free to use all purpose or even a gluten-free all purpose flour.

 I use both baking powder and baking soda, to cover both dutch processed cocoa or unsweetened cocoa so you can use whatever is in your pantry.

 Cocoa powder.
 I use a quality brand when I can such as Valhorona or Divine brand cocoa.
 You can also use cacao powder which is healthiest.
 I have recently been listing unsweetened cocoa in my chocolate recipes however because so many readers told me cacao powder was just too expensive and sometimes hard to find.